TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/Developer/Index.rst

 its inner working, please refer to the :ref:`section about architecture <caching-architecture>`.

-Example usages can be found throughout the TYPO3 CMS Core, in particular in system extension "extbase".
+Example usages can be found throughout the TYPO3 CMS Core, in particular in system extension "core" and "extbase".

-.. _caching-developer-usage-46-more:
+.. _caching-developer-usage:

-Cache registration and usage (TYPO3 CMS 4.6 and above)
+Cache registration and usage
-""""""""""""""""""""""""""""""""""""""""""""""""""""""

-If an extension is meant to support only TYPO3 4.6 CMS and above, cache registration and usage is very simple.
+""""""""""""""""""""""""""""

-Register a new cache in :file:`ext_localconf.php`.
+Registration of a new cache should be done in :file:`ext_localconf.php`.
 The example below just defines an empty sub-array in *cacheConfigurations*.
-Neither *frontend* nor *backend* are defined, meaning that the cache manager will choose the :ref:`variable frontend <caching-frontend-variable>` and the :ref:`database backend <caching-backend-db>` by default.
+Neither *frontend* nor *backend* are defined, meaning that the cache manager will choose the default :ref:`variable frontend <caching-frontend-variable>` and the :ref:`database backend <caching-backend-db>` by default.

 .. code-block:: php